Prospective Student Questions

 Where can I start my search for housing?

-Washington, D.C. can be a challenging place to find suitable housing, so start your search early!
-Visit our Graduate Housing page to learn about University housing for graduate students at 55 H Street or review off-campus housing options through the Office of Neighborhood Life.
+Washington, DC, can be a challenging place to find suitable housing, so start your search early!
+Visit our Graduate Housing webpage to learn about university housing for graduate students at the Capitol Campus Residence at 55 H Street, NW, or review off-campus housing options through the Office of Neighborhood Life.

 What steps should I follow to complete my immunization form?